newearthmartin/django-opennode/README.md

 ### Creating a charge

-To create a charge call the `opennode.api.create_charge` method.
-You need to unpack the result into `charge` and `error`.
+To create a charge, you need to call the `opennode.api.create_charge` method.
+You need to unpack the result of `opennode.api.create_charge` into `charge` and `error`.
+If error is `None`, you can send the user to the `hosted_checkout_url`, which is hosted by OpenNode.

-If there is no error, you can redirect to OpenNode's hosted checkout URL.
+This is an example of a view that creates the charge and redirects to OpenNode's hosted checkout page:

-You need to hook `opennode_charge_webhooks` from `django-opennode` into the webhooks_url and optionally provide a `success_url`.

 ```python
 from opennode.api import create_charge